vuetifyjs/vuetify/packages/docs/src/pages/en/components/alerts.md

 ## Implementation

-Unlike the `v-banner` component, `v-alert` is intended to be re-used throughout your application as call-outs that draw a user's attention.
+Unlike the `v-banner` component, `v-alert` is intended to be re-used throughout your application as callouts that draw a user's attention.

 ### Props